 INDUSTRY NEWSDIY Activity Expected to Slow, Though Home Improvement Market Remains Strong New Airport Terminal Features Expansive Mass Timber Roof New Catalog of Timber-Based Building Systems Available FEA Predicts Sharp Rise in North American CLT Capacity Interest in Homebuying Grows Amid Pandemic Companies Turn to Healthier Buildings, Biophilic Design FPInnovations Research Library at Your Service Fewer New Houses Include Wood Decks Remote Work Spurs an Exodus From Cities, High-Priced Markets

-INSIGHTS FROM THE COMPETITIONPCA Launches Sustainability Promotions Initiative
+INSIGHTS ON THE COMPETITIONPCA Launches Sustainability Promotions Initiative

 The AWC Conducts Full-Scale Diaphragm Tests

 The AWC completed two full-scale cross laminated timber (CLT) diaphragm tests in an effort to generate the strength and deformation data needed to evaluate CLT diaphragm resistance to lateral wind and earthquake forces.
 The diaphragms performed well with the diaphragm strength exceeded targets, while load-deformation response was primarily governed by connection behavior.

 The tests were completed at Weyerhaeuser’s ISO 17025-accredited test facility in Federal Way, Washington, and used the CLT diaphragm design approach found in the 2021 Special Design Provisions for Wind and Seismic, which is aligned with the 2018 National Design Specification® for Wood Construction.
 The results will allow researchers to identify opportunities for optimization in diaphragm design and advance the use of this technology in floors and roofs.